JosephEoff/josepheoff.github.io/_posts/2020-02-27-howtosolder-11soldersmdpassive.md

 {:start="3"}
 3. Clean a pad.

-Press the solder wick down onto the pad, and hold it for a couple of seconds.
-You should see flux start to smoke.
+Lay the solder wick down on the pad.
+Press it down with the tip of the iron and hold it in place for a couple of seconds.
+You should see the flux in the solder wick start to smoke.
 When the flux smokes, give it a second or so more and then raise the iron and the wick up off of the pad together.

 |Clean a pad|
 |---------|